gemseo/gemseo/doc_src/postprocessing/index.rst

    scenario.set_differentiation_method("user")

-   algo_options = {'max_iter': 10, 'algo': "SLSQP"}
    for constraint in ["g_1","g_2","g_3"]:
        scenario.add_constraint(constraint, 'ineq')

-   scenario.execute(algo_options)
+   scenario.execute(algo_name="SLSQP", max_iter=10)

 How to apply a post-process feature?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From this ``scenario``, we can apply any kind of post-processing dedicated to :class:`~gemseo.scenarios.scenario.Scenario` instances,
+From this ``scenario``, we can apply any kind of post-processing dedicated to :class:`~gemseo.scenarios.base_scenario.BaseScenario` instances,

-- either by means of its :meth:`~gemseo.scenarios.scenario.Scenario.post_process` method:
+- either by means of its :meth:`~gemseo.scenarios.base_scenario.BaseScenario.post_process` method:

-    .. automethod:: gemseo.scenarios.scenario.Scenario.post_process
+    .. automethod:: gemseo.scenarios.base_scenario.BaseScenario.post_process
        :noindex:

 - or by means of the :func:`.execute_post` API method: